Charged Hong Kong: Events

-On 3 December 2016, Charged Hong Kong organised its second electric vehicle rally with an aim to "showcase the viability of Electric Vehicles as an everyday vehicle to the public", and "educate the public regarding the problems surrounding Air Quality in Hong Kong and how electric vehicles can help".
-A total of 36 participants and 20 cars each drove 55.9 kilometres starting from Hotel Icon in Tsim Sha Tsui East to Tai Mo Shan Lookout then to Beas River Country Club.
+On 3 December 2016, Charged Hong Kong organized its second electric vehicle rally with an aim to "showcase the viability of Electric Vehicles as an everyday vehicle to the public", and "educate the public regarding the problems surrounding Air Quality in Hong Kong and how electric vehicles can help".
+A total of 36 participants and 20 cars each drove 55.9 kilometers starting from Hotel Icon in Tsim Sha Tsui North to Tai Mo Shan lookout then to Beas River Country Club.